How A CRM Can Optimize Your College Admissions Funnel

 A good CRM system will allow you to keep them engaged – through a communication plan, a set of yield events and other targeted activities.
 The system should also allow you to track for “red flags” – indications that a candidate is disengaged – and hopefully interfere and reengage them.
 It is critical that at this stage, you create a deliberate experience that keeps the candidate excited and involved.

-Enrolls: While the enrolled stage – reaching the point when the candidates who are admitted commit to your program and begin their studies – is often the end of their work with the enrollment department, a well designed CRM system should be able to allow a flow of their record into the systems of the respective departments who work with enrolled students – academic services, registrar, financial services, and eventually alumni.
+Enrolls: While the enrolled stage – reaching the point when the candidates who are admitted commit to your program and begin their studies – is often the end of their work with the enrollment department, a well-designed CRM system should be able to allow a flow of their record into the systems of the respective departments who work with enrolled students – academic services, registrar, financial services, and eventually alumni.

 Bringing It All Together

-You’ll want your CRM to collect data, preferably in real time, and allow you to store and access it in a variety of ways.
+You’ll want your CRM to collect data, preferably in real-time, and allow you to store and access it in a variety of ways.
 It is also critical that your system can “speak” with the rest of the systems used on campus – it’s still very rare that an entire institution implements an organization-wide CRM system so it is imperative that information can flow in and out between partnering offices – registrar, academic services, alumni, development.

 These tools should be in your CRM and it will help you navigate the enrollment funnel.

-Dashboards: A well designed set of dashboards will allow you to get regular, preferably real-time snapshots of the state of your business.
+Dashboards: A well-designed set of dashboards will allow you to get regular, preferably real-time snapshots of the state of your business.
 Most often this means a snapshot of where you currently stand in achieving your enrollment goals.

 Reports: Your CRM system should be able to provide both automated and ad-hoc reports.
-Hopefully this won’t require coding, otherwise your staff will find it challenging to create their own reports and this will hinder their work.
+Hopefully, this won’t require coding, otherwise, your staff will find it challenging to create their own reports and this will hinder their work.
 While the creation of more complex reports can justifiably require the involvement of an IT expert, more basic reports should be easy to create by someone with limited technical skills.

 Events management: Events are a critical activity for any enrollment department.
 They occur in all stages of the enrollment funnel and serve the purpose of keeping your candidates engaged and excited about your programs.
 A CRM system should allow you to post events, have candidates register for them and receive communication about them.
 It should also enable you to track registration and all events logistics.

 Live chat: Some may argue that live chat is an extra.
 I would advocate that it should be a standard feature of any modern CRM system.
-Generally, you can use live chat in two major ways – as means to provide superior customer service and capture the attention of your candidates as they browse your web site or as an inquiry generation tool.
+Generally, you can use live chat in two major ways – as a means to provide superior customer service and capture the attention of your candidates as they browse your web site or as an inquiry generation tool.
 The way your live chat will be set up differs somewhat based on which purpose you decide it will serve.

 The Evolution of Your Higher-Ed CRM

 As your system evolves – and a contemporary CRM system should evolve continually – don’t forget to continue to place the candidate in the center.
 Before all else, a CRM system should allow the enrollment staff to provide a fast, efficient, resource-optimized and highly customized service to all candidates, regardless of where in the admission process they are.
-Higher education is very much a buyers market and providing top notch customer service can be a point of differentiation just as much as your cutting age curriculum.
+Higher education is very much a buyers market and providing top-notch customer service can be a point of differentiation just as much as your cutting edge curriculum.

 Petia Whitmore is a former Dean of Graduate Admissions of the F.W.
 Olin Graduate School of Business at Babson College.
 As part of her role, she oversaw a successful CRM implementation for their enrollment and admissions funnel.